Cart

 initContainer.
 See https://github.com/traefik/traefik-helm-chart/blob/master/EXAMPLES.md#use-traefik-native-lets-encrypt-integration-without-cert-manager

-You can ignore the warning: you have addressed this issue at the beginning of the traefik.yaml file that you created in the previous step.
+You can ignore the warning: you addressed this issue at the start of the traefik.yaml file you created in the previous step.

-Traefik has now been successfully deployed, but... what next?
-That brings us to the Traefik dashboard, as explained in the following section.
+Traefik has now been installed successfully, but… what’s next?
+That brings us to the Traefik dashboard first; see the next section.

 Traefik comes with a web interface that gives you insight into the status of your Kubernetes cluster and the traffic processed by your cluster.
-It displays information about the routers and services used to process traffic and the load balancing algorithms in use.
-The dashboard also allows you to view logs and metrics generated by Traefik.
+It shows information about the routers and Services used to handle traffic, as well as the load-balancing algorithms in use.
+The dashboard also gives you the ability to view logs and metrics generated by Traefik.
 In short, the dashboard is a handy tool for monitoring and troubleshooting Traefik.

 Step 1

-To use the Traefik dashboard, first determine the external IP address of your Traefik LoadBalancer (automatically created):
+To use the Traefik dashboard, first find the external IP address of your Traefik LoadBalancer (created automatically):

 kubectl get svc -n traefik